purepisces/Wenqing-LeetcodeSolution/Tree/Easy-110-Balanced-Binary-Tree.md

             return [balanced, depth]
         return dfs(root)[0]
 ```

+**Time Complexity**

+The `isBalanced` function uses a Depth-First Search (DFS) approach, visiting each node of the tree exactly once.
+For each node, the computation involves:

+1. Recursive calls to check the left and right subtrees.
+2. Computation of `depth` and `balanced` at the current node, which is O(1).

+Thus, the total time complexity is proportional to the number of nodes in the tree, denoted as nnn.
+Therefore, the **time complexity is O(n)**.

+**Space Complexity**

+The space complexity is determined by the maximum depth of the recursion stack, which corresponds to the height of the binary tree.
+Let hhh be the height of the tree:

+-   In the best case (balanced tree), the height h=log⁡n.
+-   In the worst case (skewed tree), the height h=n.

+Additionally, the function does not use any significant extra space beyond the recursion stack (only a few variables like `left`, `right`, `depth`, and `balanced`).

+Thus, the **space complexity is O(h)**, where h is the height of the tree.
+This can range from O(log⁡n) for a balanced tree to O(n) for a skewed tree.

+-   **Time Complexity**: O(n)
+-   **Space Complexity**: O(h), where hhh is the height of the tree, ranging from O(log⁡n) to O(n).
 ___
 My accepted solution, I think is better than needcode solution, since I add an early stop.
 ```python